UW-Madison deadline: August 1, 2023 (For U.S. applicants only)

-*Candidates must be nominated by UW–Madison and may not apply directly.
+*U.S. candidates must be nominated by UW–Madison and may not apply directly.
 Students interested in applying should contact the Undergraduate Academic Awards Office for more information about the application process.
-Contact: 608-265-2428, email@example.com
+Contact: 608-265-2428, email@example.com.
+Rhodes Scholarships are open to students of all nationalities, through over 22 designated Rhodes national or regional constituencies, as well as the Global Rhodes Scholarships.
+Check country specific eligibility and deadlines here.
+Though nomination by UW-Madison is required only for U.S. citizens, UAA staff is available to advise on the application process for all students.

 The scholarship covers tuition and fees, airfare, living expenses, and related expenses such as books, for two years of graduate or undergraduate study leading to a degree at Oxford University.
-At the discretion of the Rhodes Trustees, a scholarship may be renewed for a third year.
+At the discretion of the Rhodes Trustees, a scholarship may be renewed for a third year for scholars pursuing a DPhil.

-- At least 18 but not yet 24 years old on October 1st of the year of application
+- Age 18 but not yet 24 years old on October 1st of the year of application (for older candidates who completed their first undergraduate degree later than usual you must have not reached your 27th birthday on October 1st of the year of application)

 - Extensive service and leadership experiences recommended.